Violence and Harassment in the Workplace

-Generally speaking, any action or behaviour – from rumours, swearing, verbal abuse, pranks, arguments, property damage, vandalism, sabotage, pushing, theft, physical assaults, psychological trauma, anger-related incidents, rape, arson to murder – are all examples of workplace violence or harassment.
+Generally speaking, any action or behaviour – from spreading rumours, swearing, verbal abuse, pranks, arguments, property damage, vandalism, sabotage, pushing, theft, physical assaults, inflicting psychological trauma, anger-related incidents, rape, arson to murder – are all examples of workplace violence or harassment.

-Also note that workplace violence or harassment is not limited to incidents that occur within a traditional workplace.
+Also, note that workplace violence or harassment is not limited to incidents that occur within a traditional workplace.
 Work-related incidents can occur at off-site business-related functions (conferences, trade shows), at social events related to work, in clients' homes, or away from work but resulting from work (a threatening telephone call to your home from a client).

-NOTE: In this document, we use the term violence to also include bullying and harassment.
+NOTE: In this document, we use the term violence also to include bullying and harassment.